dixie-chick/Election_Analysis/README.md

 ![Election_Results](https://user-images.githubusercontent.com/79612565/113482483-cc8e3400-9453-11eb-9d88-87a2838908e2.png)

 ## To Wrap it Up
 It can be proposed to the comission this script is versatile and mutable to fit other elections.
 The script can be used to understand voter demogrphaic which can help with campaings for future elections.
-The code can easily include information like:
+The code can easily include any string-based information like:

 - Gender
 - Religion
-- Age
+- Ethnicity
       ```
-            age_options = []
+            ethnicity_options = []
-            age_votes = {}
+            ethnicity_votes = {}
        ```